 Wood Ducks In the Wild

-Due to the COVID 19 pandemic, there are no planned Wood Ducks in the Wild experiences for the summer.
+Due to the current state of the pandemic, programming is on hold.
+Fall programming will be updated soon!
 Please check back here for any updates or email Chris for further questions.

 Looking for exploration opportunities?
 How about a chance to develop yourself and your leadership skills?
 Or maybe you’re just looking to make new friends.
 Student Life is offering a variety of affordable outdoor recreational trips ranging in skill level and location.
 Each trip is designed to encourage experiential learning through hands-on camping, hiking, canoeing, and biking trips.
 Students will take away learning outcomes that better connect to their personal leadership skills while exploring our great state of Minnesota, and beyond.